Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
-You drive the pin used in the spell’s casting into the ground, forcing a creature you can see within range to succeed on a CHAa Save or have its spirit shackled to an [invisible](conditions.md#invisible) spiritual anchor at a point in the creature’s space.
+You drive the pin used in the spell’s casting into the ground, forcing a creature you can see within range to succeed on a CHA  Save or have its spirit shackled to an [invisible](conditions.md#invisible) spiritual anchor at a point in the creature’s space.
 At the end of each of that creature’s turns, it takes 1d6 Psychic damage for each 1 *(1.5m)* away from that anchor that it ends its turn (maximum 10d6).
 - **Classes**: Artificer, Bard, Cleric, Paladin *(Source: CS)*